Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Side effects

-Most often, first-generation antihistamines accompany:
+Most often, first-generation antihistamines are accompanied by:

 • strong sedatives /sleeping pills effects;